Growing Mid Wales

 Across the public, third and private sectors in Mid Wales, we acknowledge the need for developing consensus on priorities for our region, and for sharing our vision to progress jobs, growth and the local economy.
 We need greater impacts and better results from working together across the region with diminishing public resources.

-Growing Mid-Wales Partnership will provide regional leadership on our vision and will be an effective, 'light touch' mechanism that will scrutinise, challenge, identify opportunities and shortcomings and so initiate and propose interventions to achieve more and better results for our region.
+Growing Mid-Wales Partnership will provide regional leadership on our vision.
+It will be an effective, 'light touch' mechanism that will scrutinise, challenge, identify opportunities and shortcomings and so initiate and propose interventions to achieve more and better results for our region.

 We aim to